 I’m not sure if this list makes sense to you if you haven’t read the book … but I’d like to imagine it does.
 As for spoilers, yes, get ready for them … or stop reading right here.
-I think that most of us are familiar with the story and its outcome though (if not from the book, then from the children’s movie) and the true value of the story really doesn’t lie in its suspense & surprise. 🙂
+I think that many are familiar with the story and its outcome though (if not from the book, then from the children’s movie) and the true value of the story really doesn’t lie in its suspense & surprise.

 1. Magic & beauty are the underlying, eternal driving forces of nature.

-When the world was once full of those unicorns – meaning the abundance of nature and myth – we have but one last left.
+The world was once full of those unicorns – meaning full of abundant nature and myth – and now we have but one last left.
 People stopped seeing and valuing nature.
 This is expressed when Beagle writes, that the people (except a few) don’t recognise the unicorn anymore, but merely see a horse.
 The unicorn itself is shocked and appalled by this loss of understanding.
 “Me, a horse?!”, she says.
 I think that nature herself (if you believe she has consciousness of her own) might feel the same way about humankind falling out of the magical web that kept our collective existence intact – we don’t remember, and thus have lost our natural awe in face of the wonder that unfolds in front of our eyes every day.

 2. If you forget who you are, everything is lost